Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 It's been a year since our last blog post, so it's time for another retrospective to see what we managed to achieve in a year.
-The year had its ups and downs, people getting interested and disinterested in the project, phases of burnout, but we managed to put together enough progress to justify a blogpost about it.
+The year had its ups and downs, people getting interested and disinterested in the project and phases of burnout, but we managed to put together enough progress to justify a blogpost about it.

 ## Right after the first birthday